dark logo watermark

 Do I need hiking boots or are hiking sneakers okay?

 You will need proper hiking boots - trail shoes are not good enough.
 We'll be taking you to some awesome places where you'll be hiking over a variety of terrain, therefore your boots should have full ankle support and a stiff sole with a high profile tread.
-It's also important that whichever footwear you decide to bring that it's well broken-in and waterproofed before you come down.
+It's also important whichever footwear you decide to bring that it's well broken-in and waterproofed before you come down.
 If you have good ankles that will be able to cope pretty well with varied terrain, then good hiking shoes should be fine, but if not then hiking boots will give you better support.

 What is the weather like in Costa Rica?

 Costa Rica is made up of many different climate zones, which also creates a lot of microclimates within the country.
-This tropical couintry is very close to the Equator, with a dry (high) and rainy (green) season, and plentiful sunshine!
+This tropical country is very close to the Equator, with a dry (high) and rainy (green) season, and plentiful sunshine!
 The temperature difference between January as opposed to July does not vary greatly, with the average annual temperature sitting between 70° and 81°F (12° and 27°C), with February to April recording the highest temperatures.
 However the amount of rainfall in Costa Rica does fluctuate fairly drastically with the heaviest rainfall from May to November.

 Dry Season (December - April)